WayneGoosen/azure-streamlit-poc/README.md

 1. Create a repository from this template repo.
 2. Open a shell and run `azure login`
-3. Update subject field within your respository naming in infra/scripts/credential.json
+3. Update the subject field within your repository naming in infra/scripts/credential.json
 4. Execute infra/scripts/initialize.sh and capture output fields
-5. Setting up environments:
+5. Setting up the environment:

-	- Navigate to the your repository on GitHub.
+	- Navigate to your repository on GitHub.
 	- Go to “Settings” > “Environments”.
 	- Create a new environment 'production'

 6. Adding Secrets:

-	- Navigate to the your repository on GitHub.
+	- Navigate to your repository on GitHub.
 	- Go to “Settings” > “Environments” > Select “production”.
 	- Go to "Environment secrets" and select "Add environment secret"
 	- Add the following secrets using the output of step 4: AZURE_ENTRA_ID_CLIENT_ID, AZURE_ENTRA_ID_TENANT_ID & AZURE_SUBSCRIPTION_ID